danselmi/sycira/README.md

 ![](images/tutorial_KiCad2sycira_schematics.png)

 Remeber to add the 0-symbol.
 It will define the reference net with the name ```0```.
 The field SymbolicValue is used by sycira as the value used in the equations.
 Here it is allowed to give algebraic expressions.
-In this example we just repeated the reference designator.
+In this example we just repeated the reference designator with and underscore to get nice subscripts in wxMaxima.
 You don't have to define the Value fields.
 They are used in the numeric simulation integrated in KiCad.
+Using net labels makes it easier to reference a node voltage later on.

 #### Generate the netlist and wxMaxima session
 ![generate netlist andmaxima session](images/GenerateNetlist.png)